-CRIMIN 2230, Crime Prevention

-CRIMIN 2240, Policing

-CRIMIN 2250, The Courts

-CRIMIN 2260, Corrections
+CRIMIN 2240, Policing CRIMIN 2250, The Courts CRIMIN 2260, Corrections

+One of the following courses in Criminology and Criminal Justice:

-CRIMIN 2270, Juvenile Justice and Delinquency
+CRIMIN 3305, Comparative Criminology and Criminal Justice

+CRIMIN 4330, Violence Against Women CRIMIN 4325, Gender, Crime, and Justice CRIMIN 4340, Race, Crime, and Justice

-Two additional courses at the 3000, 4000, or 5000 level:
+Three additional courses at the 3000, 4000, or 5000 level:

 CRIMIN 3043, History of Crime and Justice

+CRIMIN 3230, Crime Prevention

+CRIMIN 3270, Juvenile Justice and Delinquency

 CRIMIN 3305, Comparative Criminology and Criminal Justice

 CRIMIN 3310, Computers in Criminal Justice

 CRIMIN 3320, The Death Penalty

-CRIMIN 3325, Violence Against Women
+CRIMIN 4330, Violence Against Women

 CRIMIN 3330, White Collar Crime

 CRIMIN 3345, Rights of the Offender

 CRIMIN 4300, Communities and Crime

 CRIMIN 4320, Forms of Criminal Behavior

 CRIMIN 4325, Gender, Crime, and Justice

 CRIMIN 4335, Probation and Parole

 CRIMIN 4340, Race, Crime, and Justice

 CRIMIN 4350, Victimology

 CRIMIN 4380, Special Topics in Criminology and Criminal Justice

 Elective Courses

-1990, The City
+CRIMIN 1150, Violence in America

-2180, Alcohol, Drugs and Society
+CRIMIN 2180, Alcohol, Drugs and Society

-CRIMIN 2251 , Youth Gangs
+CRIMIN 2251, Youth Gangs

-2265, Capital Punishment
+CRIMIN 2265, Capital Punishment

-3280, Internship in Criminology and Criminal Justice
+CRIMIN 3280, Internship in Criminology and Criminal Justice

-3290, Special Readings
+CRIMIN 3290, Special Readings

 Candidates must also have a cumulative grade point average of 2.0 or better in the major.

 Requirements for the Minor

 The minor has been designed to ground students in the basics of criminology and criminal justice.

 All minor candidates must take: